pachi81/GlucoDataHandler/GlucoDataAuto_PL.md

 # Android Auto

-As the Android Auto part of GlucoDataHandler does not fullfills Google PlayStore policies, this part was moved to an extra app called GlucoDataAuto.
+As the Android Auto part of GlucoDataHandler does not fullfills Google PlayStore policies, this part was moved to an extra app called GlucoDataAuto, which receives its settings and values from GlucoDataHandler.
+It can also be used as standalone application for Juggluco or xDrip+.

 ## Opcja nr 1: Korzystanie z fikcyjnego odtwarzacza multimediów
 Jeśli nie używasz żadnego odtwarzacza multimedialnego w Android Auto do słuchania muzyki, możesz użyć aplikacji GlucoDataHandler, aby wyświetlić jego wartości w wiadomościach dotyczących multimediów: